ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/Solutions/sk-fiscalprinters-integration.md

 ### Cash operations without Business Central

 All the above cash operations (Tax Document, Deposit, Withdrawal, Invoice Payment, Invoice Cancellation, Coinage) can be done manually in the Print Manager software.
-Additionally, it is possible to perform the corresponding operations in the BC with the fiscal printer switched off and the created fiscal ledger entries are additionally manually marked as “Registered” (see below).
+Additionally, it is possible to perform the corresponding operations in the Business Central with the fiscal printer switched off and the created fiscal ledger entries are additionally manually marked as “Registered” (see below).

 ### Other operations with Fiscal Ledger Entries